-The Homelessness Reduction Act 2017 puts a legal duty on councils to offer more support to a wider range of people who are homeless or threatened with homelessness within 56 days.
-This Act changes the way local authorities support homeless households and aims to ensure that all eligible customers can get help and support to:
+The Homelessness Reduction Act 2017 placed a legal duty on councils to offer more support to a wider range of people who are homeless or threatened with homelessness within 56 days.
+The Act changed the way local authorities support homeless households and aims to ensure that all eligible customers can get help and support to:

 - Remain in their current home (prevent you from becoming homeless), or

 - Find somewhere else to live

 Are you homeless or threatened with Homelessness in 56 days?

 We will work with you to try to a find a housing solution that meets your needs and will also draw up and agree a Personalised Housing Plan which sets out what we will do to support you as well what you can do to support yourself.
 If you are homeless or threatened with homelessness, it is important that you contact us immediately.

 Web: You can self-refer and tell us about your housing problem and we will contact you by telephone.
 If you do not have access to the internet at home, you may wish to go to your local library and use the internet facilities available there.